michaelcychan/village-doctor/README.md

+# Village Shaman Doctor

+This is the front-end of a MERN exercise project using React framework.
+It aims as learning in a fun way.
+There might be many unreasonable settings, feel free to laugh at me.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).